 5) Givers make wise investments because they inquire of God, do the research and trust God.
 “To one he gave five bags of gold, to another two bags, and to another one bag, each according to his ability.”
 Matthew 25:15

-6) Managers organize steps with diligence to get the job done.
+6) Admin/Managers/Rulers organize steps to get the job done.
 “The work is being carried on with diligence and is making rapid progress under their direction.”
 Ezra 5:8

 7) Mercy givers feel compassion and gently assist.
 “Let your gentleness be evident to all.”
 Phil 4:5 “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.”
 Colossians 3:12